Registration and Early References in Little Staughton

 Registration provided protection against persecution, laying a duty of protection upon magistrates and so was popular with nonconformists.
 Most registrations were made with quarter sessions until the middle of the 18th century, presumably due to the mutual antagonism of nonconformists and the established Church.
 However, from that point registration with the Church, via the local archdeaconry began to become the favoured method, because the archdeaconry Registrar would issue a licence at any time rather than during the days each quarter when the quarter sessions met.

-The religious census of 1676 indicated that Little Staughton had 15 nonconformists over the age of 16 years (HG Tibbut, 1951, page ome idea as to the number of nonconformists in each parish from returns made by the vicar or rector.
+The religious census of 1676 indicated that Little Staughton had 15 nonconformists over the age of 16 years (HG Tibbut, 1951, page 5).
+Visitations by the Bishop of Lincoln to Bedfordshire give some idea as to the number of nonconformists in each parish from returns made by the vicar or rector.
 Former County Archivist Patricia Bell has compiled returns from 1706 to 1720 for the Bedfordshire Historical Records Society (Volume 81, published 2002).
 Information for Little Staughton shows there were no meeting but some dissenters:

 - 1706 - five independents and one Quaker